 Know Before You Go

-Follow Akaka Falls Road, Highway 220, from Honomu, HI.
+Follow Akaka Falls Road, Highway 220, from Honomu.
 Stop by some of the fruit stands along the way and enjoy some of the delicious fruit grown in the area.